Outstanding Community Partner Recognition

 Eligibility:

-Please submit your application at the link below:
+Please submit your application here: https://redcap.link/facpostdoctravel

-You will be asked to include:
+You will be asked to provide:

-- A description of how the planned travel meets the criteria specified for this award (please provide sufficient detail to allow the reviewers to understand the nature of your participation, dissemination, and the potential impact of your planned activity on your scholarship and professional development)
+• A description of how the planned travel meets the criteria specified for this award (please provide sufficient detail to allow the reviewers to understand the nature of your participation, dissemination, and the potential impact of your planned activity on your scholarship and professional development)

-- A specific budget for your planned travel (up to $1750)
+• A specific (i.e., itemized) budget for your planned travel (up to $1750)

-- Other sources of funding available to support this travel (if total cost will exceed $1750)
+• Other sources of funding available to support this travel (if total cost will exceed $1750)

-- Your current CV (as an upload)
+• Your current CV

 Recent College of A&S Faculty Travel Grant awardees (again eligible for a Travel Grant award after an intervening two academic year exclusion):